SkalaSkalolaz/editor/README.md

     go get github.com/gdamore/tcell/v2
     go get github.com/mattn/go-runewidth
     ```
-    (Or just run `go mod tidy` if `go.mod` already exists).
+    (Or just use `go mod tidy` if `go.mod` already exists).
 3. Compile the program:
     ```bash
-    go build -o editor main.go # Replace main.go with the path to your code file if different
+    go build -o editor main.go # Replace main.go with your code file if different
     ```
-4. For LLM interaction, install and configure the external `cogitor` program (or modify the code to use another program like `tgpt`, as mentioned in comments).
+4. To work with LLMs, install and configure the external `tgpt` program (or modify the code to use another program as noted in comments).

 ## Usage